indeedeng/imhotep/docs/data-file-requirements.md

 *CSV Only:* If your files use the CSV file format, prepare the files to conform to the default settings for the [OpenCSV library](http://opencsv.sourceforge.net/apidocs/constant-values.html#au.com.bytecode.opencsv.CSVParser.DEFAULT_STRICT_QUOTES).
 OpenCSV uses \ (backslash) as the escape character.

 ## Sample Data Files
-Use these samples as models for preparing your data for upload:<br>
+Use these sample data files as models for preparing your data for upload:<br>
 [NASA Apache web logs](../sample-data#nasa-apache-web-logs)<br>
 [Wikipedia web logs](../sample-data#wikipedia-web-logs)

 ## Filenames

 #### <a name="shard-timerange"></a>Include the shard time range in the filename
 Imhotep partitions your data into shards by the time denoted in the filename.
 When you [specify a time range in IQL][timerange], Imhotep searches for shards in that range by the time range in the shard name, not the [timestamps in the documents themselves](#time).

 You can specify one full day, one full hour, or a range.
 If you specify a range, the end time is exclusive to the range.
 <table>